Problems with Traditional E-SSO

 This document does not pertain to Web Single Sign-on (WebSSO) applications, but they are described here for completeness:

 A Web access management (WebAM) / Web single sign-on (WebSSO) system is middleware used to manage authentication and authorization of users accessing one or more web-enabled applications.
+Is supports single sign-on across systems and applications which do not natively support federation.

 A WebSSO system intercepts initial contact by the user's web browser to a web application and either verifies that the user had already been authenticated (typically tracking authentication state in a cookie) or else redirects the user to an authentication page, where the user may use a password, token, PKI certificate or other method to authenticate himself.